At home in a hostel

 For more, see Cheap Chicago.

 Hostelling International has more than 4,000 hostels in 80 countries.
-It celebrates

 In the United States, Hostelling International USA has nearly 70 hostels.
 Both organizations are non-profits.